marrrrko/mail-receiver/README.md

 ### A Record

 ```
-dev.mail.example.com   A    <ip of your server>
+devserver.example.com   A    <ip of your server>
 ```

 ### MX Record
 ```
-dev.mail.example.com   MX 10 dev.mail.example.com
+dev.mail.example.com   MX   10   devserver.example.com
 ```

 ### Configuration

-After cloning this repo, inside the project direction:
+After cloning this repo, inside the project directory:

-Create a `.env` file that looks like this
+#### 1. Create a `.env` file that looks like this

 ```
 ADMIN_USER_PASSWORD=somepassword